sqykly/HoloREA/docs/web-api.md

   - POST fn/events/createTransfer
   - `events.createTransfer(...).then(...)`
 - Argument [`Transfer`] Properties the object should have.
+  - The [`EconomicEvent`]s may be specified by [`Hash`] _or_ by an actual [`EconomicEvent`].
+If the full properties are given, the events will be created, their effects will manifest on their affected resources, and their hashes will be indicated in the structure returned.
+  - If a [`Hash`] is given, the existing events will be updated.
 - Returns [`CrudResponse`]`<`[`Transfer`]`>` a new transfer object

 ### `readTransfers` `function`